mahieyin-rahmun/gc2pdf/README.md

 A utility web app that allows the users to log in to their Google accounts, fetch their Google Calendar events and download them in the form of PDF.

+### Note: Currently, I am working on getting the app verified by Google, so that it can be used by everyone.
+As such, it is currently available to a limited number of test users.

 ## Tech stack
 - Next.js
 - Material UI